- Advice

 Depending upon individual circumstances, a similar level of independence to that enjoyed from adapted mobility vehicles can often be replicated in the caravan itself.
 You do not need to buy a new caravan as many companies will adapt a pre-owned one if you prefer, depending on the interior layout.

-Many of the important things to consider when disabled campers research buying a caravan are the same as for any other caravanner.
+Many of the important things to consider when campers with disabilities research buying a caravan are the same as for any other caravanner.

 First, the caravan and tow car need to be suitably matched on weight and the car have enough power for safe towing.
 The Club has a comprehensive Towing Match Service to compare vehicles and caravans and matching advice.

-Any specific questions can also be directed to the technical team, contact details in the sidebar.
+Any specific questions can also be directed to the technical team, you’ll find contact details at the bottom of this page.

 You will also need to ensure your driving licence permits you to tow your particular combination of car and caravan and have confirmation from your insurer that you will be covered for towing.